 Samia Byrd is the Chief Race and Equity Officer for Arlington County.
-She will lead the County’s work to advance racial equity, diversity and inclusion both internal and external to the organization.
-This includes guiding and facilitating the development and implementation of important policies and practices through an equity lens.
+In this role, she leads the County’s work to advance racial equity, diversity and inclusion both internal and external to the organization.
+This includes guiding and facilitating the development and implementation of important policies and practices through a racial equity lens.

-Ms. Byrd served as a Deputy County Manager for three years after spending a decade as a Principal Planner in the Department of Community Planning, Housing and Development in 2007.
-Her work as a planner for Arlington County built upon her career offering state and local practitioners resources and information on housing and community economic development policy, practices and programs.
-She has been instrumental in providing oversight and managing the County’s special exception land use and development review processes.
-She has also managed and facilitated the review of several notable complex, multifaceted, development proposals and has served as both Site Plan and Use Permit Coordinator.
+Ms. Byrd served as a Deputy County Manager for three years after spending a decade as a Principal Planner in the Department of Community Planning, Housing and Development for Arlington County.
+Since joining the County in 2007, she has been instrumental in providing oversight and managing the County’s special exception land use and development review processes.
+She also managed and facilitated the review of several notable complex, multifaceted, development proposals and served as both Site Plan and Use Permit Coordinator.
 In her role as Deputy County Manager her portfolio includes the County’s Planning, Housing, Neighborhood Services, Historic Preservation, Zoning and Inspection Services Divisions.
 She was also liaison to the County Board on behalf of the County Manager for monthly Board meetings and agenda.